A guide to travel vaccinations

 The vaccines you need to travel depend on where you’re travelling to.
 NHS fit for travel provides a guide on the recommended and required travel vaccinations by country.

 Certain travel vaccinations may be required by law for entry to some countries.
-For example, in some countries you’ll need a certificate to show you’ve been vaccinated against yellow fever, while in others you’ll still need to show proof of vaccination against COVID-19.
+For example, in some countries you’ll need a certificate to show you’ve been vaccinated against yellow fever.

 When it comes to recommended travel vaccines, it may depend on what regions you’re visiting and what you’ll be doing while you’re there.
 For instance, you may be more at risk of contracting some diseases if you’re backpacking or volunteering in a rural area, rather than staying in an all-inclusive resort.
 Your age and health can also make you more vulnerable to certain infections.